-Welcome to the website of the Commissioner for Public Appointments in England and Wales – the guardian of the processes used to make Ministerial public appointments on merit.
+Welcome to the website of the Commissioner for Public Appointments.
+The Commissioner is the guardian of the processes used by Ministers (primarily Ministers of the Crown and Welsh Ministers) to make public appointments on merit.

-On 1 April 2012 I introduced a new regulatory regime for public appointments, making it more proportionate, principles and risk based.
-The focus of the new system will be on three principles – merit, fairness and openness.
+My role as a regulator is to ensure that the best people get appointed to public bodies free of personal and political patronage.
+My Code of Practice requires those making public appointments to comply with three principles – merit, fairness and openness.
 It is designed to provide Ministers with a choice of high quality candidates, drawn from a strong and diverse field.

 Commissioner for Public Appointments

 Departmental Compliance Ratings are published.